Arcadia High School (New York)

 Arcadia High School is a public high school located in Greece, New York, serving grades 9–12.
 It is one of four high schools in the Greece Central School District.
 The school was built in 1963 and the new Arcadia Middle School was connected to it for the 1993 school year.
-Arcadia Middle School has the largest library in the district, which is shared by both the high and the middle school.
-The mascot of the school is "The Titan."
+Arcadia Middle School has the largest library in the district, which is shared by both the middle and high school.
+The mascot for the school is the titan.